AntikoreDev/dbdocs/README.md

 You're free to ask anything at Dansebox's official Discord Server.

+**Note:** _This documentation is currently a stub, and it's still building.
+Modding API hasn't been released yet.
+There are many things not implemented, or implemented but not added here.
+Use this as a reference for future releases of the game._

 ## Example mod
 This is a very basic example mod you can use to try out the api:
 ```lua